emacsmirror/loopy/README.md

 ### A Small Example

 To implement a custom loop body command, `loopy` needs two pieces of
+information:
-information: the keyword that names your command and a parsing function that can turn uses of your command into instructions.
+1. The keyword that names your command
+2. The parsing function that can turn uses of your command into instructions.
 Importantly, your custom commands cannot share a name.

 For example, say that you're tired of typing out `(do (message "Hello, %s" first last))` and would prefer to instead use `(greet FIRST [LAST])`.
 This only